Florida State University Athletics

 Pass Game Coordinator/Wide Receivers Coach

-Harris has spent three of the previous four years at UCF, most recently serving as offensive coordinator and wide receivers coach in 2024.
-He was the Knights’ co-offensive coordinator for the 2021 and 2022 seasons and served as the offensive coordinator at FIU in 2020.
+Harris spent three years at UCF, serving as offensive coordinator and wide receivers coach in 2024 and was the Knights’ co-offensive coordinator for the 2021 and 2022 seasons.
+He served as the offensive coordinator at FIU in 2020.
 Harris also has experience as the offensive coordinator and head coach at Booker T. Washington High School in Miami.

 In 2024, Harris coordinated the nation’s No. 7 rushing offense and No. 16 total offense as the Knights averaged 248.1 yards per game on the ground, the highest average in the Big 12, and 447.8 yards of total offense per game.
 In addition to leading the Big 12 in rushing, UCF also ranked in the top five of the conference in total offense, first downs gained and passing yards per completion.